gocd/docs.go.cd/faq/ordering_of_pipelines.md

+---
+description: In GoCD, we use two distinct types of ordering pipelines; schedule order and natural order.
+keywords: gocd pipelines, manage pipelines, build pipelines, cd pipelines, continuous delivery
+---

-# Ordering of pipelines
+# Ordering of pipelines in GoCD

-In Go, we use two distinct types of ordering of pipelines:
+In GoCD, we use two distinct types of ordering of pipelines:

 -   Schedule order: Chronological order in which pipelines are scheduled.
 -   Natural order: Chronological order of pipelines based on material modifications